sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 monthly breakdown ΔE values.
 The range in each month represents the range of ΔE across the contiguous USA while the triangle and horizontal bar represent the mean and median ΔE, respectively.
 On a monthly scale, the energy difference is more significant.
 The range from month to month is almost double the annual energy difference, with an approximately 50:50 split between positive and negative ΔE months.

 Since ΔE can be positive or negative, besides reducing the annualized ΔE, this phenomenon also indicates that the driving cell under the prevailing spectrum can yield both an energy gain or loss with respect to performance driven by the mean EQE cell in the absence of intramodule EQE variation.

 In terms of geography, ΔE has a range of 0.46% across all locations, which is over four times the annualized ΔE.
 Another phenomenon related to location is the fact that the annual ΔE values are notably larger in the south/south east USA than in the western states.
 This effect is particularly significant in coastal states such as Florida, where the subtropical climate is driven by high levels of humidity that are known to increase the spectral influence on PV performance :cite:`marion2014analysis`.

+Figure 3 presents the energy difference data, across the contiguous US, for a sample of four of the 11 modules, which each represent one of the four identified categories of cell-level EQE variation.
+These are the Itek360 (negligible) module, Panasonic325 (amplitude) module, Qpoly280 (wavelength) module, and the Mission300 (mixed) module.
+Data for all 11 modules can be found at the end of this webpage.

 .. map-widget::
    :colorscale_min: -1